Misfittech/nano_stepper/README.md

 ### setzero
 This command will take the current motor position and set it to absolute angle of  zero.
 Note that if you are in the middle move it will take the position at the time of the command and use it, thus it is recommend a move be stopped or wait for completion before issuing the setzero.

+### data
+This command will toggle output of binary data.

+### looptime
+This command will display the time it takes for a single processing loop to execute.

+### eepromerror
+This command displays the motor error in degrees difference from the stored eeprom value at motor power up.

+### eepromloc
+Displays the location of the shaft angle in degrees at motor power on.

+### eepromwrite
+Forces the eeprom to store all current values in ram to eeprom.

+### eepromsetloc
+Forces the eeprom to write the current shaft angle overwriting the stored location from powerup.

+### setpos
+Overwrites the current shaft angle in the motion planner.

+### reboot
+Forces the smart stepper to reboot

+### homecurrent
+If using built in homing routine (command "home") this will specify the amount of current applied when motor is moving during homing operation when homepin is logic active.
+EXPERIMENTAL USE WITH CAUTION

+### homepin
+Allows setting of pin for current limited enable for homing.
+This triggers a current drop during homing movements.
+Current set using command "homecurrent".
+This pin is pulled low to activate.
+EXPERIMENTAL USE WITH CAUTION

+### homeangledelay
+Currently unused.

+### home
+Tells the motion controller to move motor until the home switch (enable pin) is pulled low.
+(Only on boards 3/21/2017 or newer) (Must be enabled in firmware).
+EXPERIMENTAL USE WITH CAUTION
+For example:
+:>home 360 0.5
+Will move up to 360 degrees at 0.5 RPM

+### pinread
+Displays the binary states of all pins (Step, Dir, Enable, Error, A3, TX, RX)

+### errorpinmode
+Sets or displays the error pin mode.
+Allows someone to swap usage of the error pin as an enable pin on older boards.
+(Not compiled for use on boards 3/21/2017 or newer since they have separate enable and error pins) (Must be enabled in firmware)
+Modes are:
+"0" - Enable mode, active high (digital input).
+"1" - Enable mode, active low (digital input).
+"2" - Error mode, active low (digital output).
+Active level is reached when there is an angle error.
+"3" - Error mode, bi-directional, (digital input/output open collector).
+(Not currently used).

+### errorpin
+Sets or displays the binary state of the enable pin.
+Acceptable values are 0 or 1 For example:
+:>errorpin 1
+Will set the error pin on the terminal block to output a logic high when the error level is reached

+### enablepinmode
+Sets or displays the enable pin mode.
+Allows someone to swap usage of the enable pin as an error pin on older boards.
+(Only on boards 3/21/2017 or newer since they have separate enable and error pins) (Must be enabled in firmware)
+Modes are:
+"0" - Enable mode, active high (digital input).
+"1" - Enable mode, active low (digital input).
+"2" - Error mode, active low (digital output).
+Active level is reached when there is an angle error.
+"3" - Error mode, bi-directional, (digital input/output open collector).
+(Not currently used).

+### geterror
+Displays the current motor shaft error in degrees.

+### getsteps
+Displays the number of steps that have been seen from the DIR pin.

+### debug
+Sets if syslog debugging will be output on USB serial.
+Allowed values are 0 for disable, 1 for enable.

 ## License:
 The smart stepper related hardware is released under the Creative Commons Attribution Share-Alike 4.0 License as much of the work is based on Mechaduino project by J. Church.